finom/vovk/README.md

 ### The new solution: Next Wednesday

-NextJS includes [Dynamic Routes](https://nextjs.org/docs/app/building-your-application/routing/dynamic-routes) that enable us to create "catch-all" route handlers for a specific endpoint prefix.
-The library uses this feature to imepement creation of route handlers with much more friendly syntax.
+Next.js includes [Dynamic Routes](https://nextjs.org/docs/app/building-your-application/routing/dynamic-routes) that enable us to create "catch-all" route handlers for a specific endpoint prefix.
+The library uses this feature to implement creation of route handlers with much more friendly syntax.
 The route handlers are going to be exported on one catch-all route file.
 To achieve that you're going to need to create the following files:

 ```
 /api/[[...]]/route.ts